 L’Allevamento di Lana Merino in Italia: Tradizione e Innovazione

-Merino sheep breeding in Italy has a long history that is intertwined with tradition and innovation.
+The breeding of Merino sheep in Italy has a long history intertwined with tradition and innovation.

-Merino wool, known for its fineness and quality, is one of the most valuable natural fibers and is used in various sectors, from technical sportswear to high-end fashion.
+Merino wool, known for its fineness and quality, is one of the most prized natural fibers and is used in various sectors, from technical sportswear to high-end fashion.

-In this article, we will explore the characteristics of merino sheep farming in Italy, the techniques used and the importance of this activity for the local economy.
+In this article, we will explore the characteristics of Merino sheep breeding in Italy, the techniques used, and the importance of this activity for the local economy.

 Merino sheep have Spanish origins, but their spread in Italy dates back several centuries.
-During the Middle Ages, merino wool was considered so valuable that Spain had a monopoly on it.
-Only in the 18th century, thanks to international trade and agreements, merino sheep began to be raised in other European countries, including Italy .
+During the Middle Ages, Merino wool was considered so precious that Spain held a monopoly on it.
+Only in the 18th century, thanks to exchanges and international agreements, did Merino sheep begin to be raised in other European countries, including Italy.

-In Italy, merino sheep have been crossed with local breeds to improve the quality of their fleece.
-The main Italian merino breeds are the Sopravissana and the Gentile di Puglia .
-These breeds are particularly appreciated for their fine and soft wool, which is used to produce high-quality garments.
+In Italy, Merino sheep have been crossbred with local breeds to improve the quality of the fleece.
+The main Italian Merino-crossed breeds are the Sopravissana and the Gentile di Puglia.
+These breeds are particularly valued for their fine and soft wool, which is used to produce high-quality garments.

 Breeding Techniques

-The breeding of merino sheep requires specific techniques to ensure the quality of the wool.
-One of the most important phases is shearing, which usually takes place once a year, in spring .
-During this operation, the sheep are deprived of their coat, which can weigh up to ten kilos.
-The wool is then washed, carded and spun to be transformed into fine yarns.
+Raising Merino sheep requires specific techniques to ensure the quality of the wool.
+One of the most important stages is shearing, which usually takes place once a year, in spring.
+During this operation, the sheep are stripped of their fleece, which can weigh up to ten kilos.
+The wool is then washed, carded, and spun to be transformed into fine yarns.

 Sustainability and Animal Welfare

 In recent years, attention to sustainability and animal welfare has grown significantly.
-Italian merino sheep farmers adopt sustainable practices to reduce environmental impact and ensure animal welfare .
-This includes the use of natural pastures, crop rotation and the adoption of organic farming techniques.
+Italian merino sheep breeders adopt sustainable practices to reduce environmental impact and ensure animal welfare.
+This includes the use of natural pastures, crop rotation, and the adoption of organic farming techniques.

 Economic Impact